Stulcy/LearnLab/README.md

 # LearnLab

-Flutter project created for a startup.
+First flutter project created for a startup.
 App allows students to store exam dates, grades and receive desired notifications, also connects students with tutors, allowing tutors to monitor student's progress and more.

 ## Getting Started